cyberdyne-corp/skynet/README.md

-# docker-CRN
+# docker-CRPH

-A stack used to automatically register Docker container hosting webapps as services in Consul and distribute them using Nginx.
+A stack used to automatically register Docker container hosting webapps as services in Consul, distribute them using HAProxy and monitor it with Prometheus.

 # About